noahsung666/Intro-to-Machine-Learning-2021/README.md

 # Intro-to-Machine-Learning-2021
-a four hour credit class taken at National Taiwan University
+This is a four hour of credit class at National Taiwan University The repository will have all the assignments and some class materials be included